imrafaelmerino/java-fun/docs/README.md

 * For those architectures that work with JSON end-to-end, it's extremely safe and efficient to have a persistent Json.
 * Think of actors sending JSON messages one to each other for example.
-* You manipulate JSON all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantage of a lot of concepts from functional programming to define a powerful API.
+* You manipulate JSON all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantage of a lot of concepts from FP to define a powerful API.
 * Generating JSON to do Property-Based-Testing is child's play with json-values.
 * Generating specifications to validate JSON and parse strings or bytes very efficiently is a piece of cake.
 * Simplicity matters, and I'd argue that **json-values** is simple.
 * As _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)

 ## <a name="how-to"><a/> How-To
 As a developer, I'm convinced that code should win arguments, so let's get down to business and